MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/usage-analytics/usage-analytics.md

 ### Is this template app going to be available through purchase or will it be free?

-The template app requires at least 1 user with PowerBI Pro license to install to your organization.
-After that it can be distributed to other users with PowerBI free license in the organization.
+The prerequisites for installing, customizing, and distributing a template app can be found at [Prerequisites](https://docs.microsoft.com/en-us/power-bi/service-template-apps-install-distribute#prerequisites).

-To share the dashboards with others, both the user who is sharing and the user the dashboard is shared with must have Power BI Pro or Power BI Premium.
+To share the dashboards with others, please see more at [Share dashboards and reports](https://docs.microsoft.com/en-us/power-bi/service-how-to-collaborate-distribute-dashboards-reports#share-dashboards-and-reports).

 ### Who can connect to Microsoft 365 usage analytics?

-You have to be either a **global administrator**, **report reader**, **Exchange administrator**, **Skype for Business administrator**, or **SharePoint administrator**  in order to establish the connection to the template app.
+You have to be either a **Global admin**, **Exchange admin**, **Skype for Business admin**, **SharePoint admin**, **Global reader** or **Report reader** in order to establish the connection to the template app.
 See [About admin roles](../add-users/about-admin-roles.md) for more information.

-### Who can customize the usage analytics dashboards and reports?
+### Who can customize the usage analytics reports?

-Only the user who made the initial connection to the template app can customize the dashboard or create new reports in the Power BI web interface.
+Only the user who made the initial connection to the template app can customize the reports or create new reports in the Power BI web interface.
 See [Customizing the reports in Microsoft 365 usage analytics](customize-reports.md) for instructions.

-### Can I only customize the dashboards and reports from the Power BI web interface?
+### Can I only customize the reports from the Power BI web interface?

-In addition to customizing the dashboard and reports from the Power BI web interface, users can also use Power BI Desktop to connect directly to the Office 365 reporting service to build their own reports.
+In addition to customizing the reports from the Power BI web interface, users can also use Power BI Desktop to connect directly to the Microsoft 365 reporting service to build their own reports.

 ### How can I get the pbit file that this dashboard is associated with?